This blog may contain affiliate links. Read our disclosure policy for more info.

 Luxury – Hotel Magnolia

 This hotel is perfect for those who want a luxurious stay in Santiago.
 It is located in the trendy Lastarria district only blocks away from many attractions.
-They have a gorgeous rooftop pool as well as a bar and restaurants.
+They have a gorgeous rooftop pool as well as a bar and restaurant.
 This hotel is one of the most highly reviewed in all of Santiago!

 You can browse, compare, and book all of the hotels in Santiago on our personal favorite hotel booking website, Booking.com!